 VT.
 LBR 4001-7.
-MORTGAGE MEDIATION PROGRAM
+MORTGAGE MEDIATION

+AND LOSS MITIGATION PROGRAM

 (a) Availability of Mediation in Bankruptcy Cases.

-(1) In any case filed in this Court under Chapter 7, 11, 12, or 13, a party may file a motion for
+(1) In any case filed under Chapter 7, 11, 12, or 13, a party may file a motion for

-mortgage mediation (Vt.
+mortgage mediation/loss mitigation (hereinafter "mediation") (Vt.
 LB MM Form #1).

 (2) Parties may seek mediation with respect to any mortgage on the debtor’s primary residence provided the property has four units or less (regardless of whether the mortgage is subject to the HAMP guidelines).